thealjey/keml/docs/event.md

    can already rely on new attributes being present and working when this event is triggered)

-All events bubble to the root of the dom tree.
+All events bubble to the root of the DOM tree.

 ## Attributes